 Kościuszko initially served as a volunteer with Benjamin Franklin, but in October 1776, he was reassigned as a colonel of engineers.
 In 1777, Kościuszko was assigned to Major General Horatio Gates and was posted at Fort Ticonderoga.
 After making an initial survey of Fort Ticonderoga, Kościuszko suggested to General Gates to build a battery on Sugar Loaf, an area above Fort Ticonderoga that overlooked the fort.
 While Kościuszko’s colleagues agreed that they should build the battery, Major General Arthur St. Clair did not agree and ultimately did not allow him to build the fort on Sugar Loaf.
 In July of 1777, when the British besieged Fort Ticonderoga, the British used the exact position that Kościuszko wanted to defend against the Continental Army, resulting in the Continental Army's loss of Fort Ticonderoga.
+Later that fall, he designed the defenses at Saratoga which contributed to the Continental victory.
 In March of 1778, Kościuszko helped develop the defenses surrounding West Point, New York, for two years.
 In 1780, General George Washington took note of the impressive fortifications and asked Kościuszko to serve in frontline combat in the Southern theater of the war.
 Kościuszko accepted the appointment and was transferred once again into Horatio Gates’ command.

 In October of 1780, Kościuszko met with Horatio Gates once again upon his arrival in the Southern Department.
 However, on December 3, 1780, command of the Southern Department was transferred to Major General Nathanael Greene.
 Greene allowed Kościuszko to retain his rank as chief of engineers and was put to work quickly in the Southern Department.
 In January and February of 1781, Kościuszko’s skills as an engineer were put to the test.
 Called the Race to the Dan, General Greene’s army was chased by Charles Cornwallis’ army across North Carolina and Virginia.
 Kościuszko was tasked by Greene to build small boats called bateaux, as well as scout potential rivers to cross, and develop fortifications.
 During the Race to the Dan, Kościuszko’s expertise and implementation of bateaux and scouting of river crossings allowed the Continental Army to escape Cornwallis via the Dan River between North Carolina and Virginia.
 Kościuszko also helped Greene in choosing where to engage the British at Guilford Courthouse on March 15, 1781.
 Following the Battle of Guilford Courthouse, Kościuszko was instrumental in logistically supporting Greene’s reconquest of South Carolina.
 He fought at the Second Battle of Camden, as well as helped siege the Star Fort at the Siege of Ninety-Six.